 Collect your document

-You can collect your travel document from the trade office in Taipei between 9.00 and 11.00 Monday to Wednesday.
+You can collect your travel document from the Netherlands Office Taipei between 9.00 and 11.00 Monday to Wednesday.
 If you want to collect it on a different day or at a different time, please make an appointment by email.
 First check which days our offices are closed.